← Case Study Home

 What I Do Now

-• I observe pain points, ask targeted questions, make suggestions, and provide a space for data to sit before it can be pushed somewhere it gets turned into information
+• I observe pain points, ask targeted questions, and provide a space for data to sit before it gets turned into information.

-• For a while, I sat in sprint reviews and got to watch how dev teams work: how they scope, how they communicate, how they respond to changing requirements.
-Those stopped a couple of years ago, and I miss them.
-But that exposure is where the instinct came from.
+• Sat in sprint reviews and watched how dev teams scope, communicate, and respond to changing requirements.
+That exposure is where the instinct came from.

 What Transferred